cdsittampalam/documentation/docs/Qredo Network.md

 *   A new user joins Qredo.
 *   Money is deposited to an account.
 *   Money is transferred from one Qredo user to another.
-*   Money is withdrawn from the Qredo Network
+*   Money is withdrawn from the Qredo Network.

 Users interact with the Qredo Network using the Qredo app (see [Qredo App Overview](/docs/Qredo%20App%20Overview)).
 When you have signed up to the Qredo app, you can invite users to be a trusted party from within the Qredo Network, or from outside of Qredo via LinkedIn, Telegram or WhatsApp.